ajam/kestrel/README.md

 The Snowy Owl server requires that you've already set up a webhook from your Github repositry to your machines IP address on the proper port (see below for default port info).
 It's meant to be used in conjunction with the [command-line tool Snowy Owl](https://github.com/mhkeller/snowy-owl-cli), which sets up a lot of that automatically for you.

+###### A note on paths: Except in crontabs, relative paths will suffice.
+I've supplied the full paths in many of these commands for clarity because I find relative paths can be confusing in some documentation since it's not always clear what directory you're supposed to be in.
+As a result, a lot of these commands look more unwieldy than they are.
+Hopefully they're a bit clearer once you look past the slashes.

 # Installation

 ### If you already have Node.js, Python & Pip